Tangalla and the surrounding area provide an inspirational base to discover the South of Sri Lanka.

 Brass workers of Angulmaduwa

 A visit to the Traditional Brassworkers of Angulmaduwa is an interesting stop on the way to Mulgirigala Rock Temple.
 This village is famous as the place where Sri Lankan brass began.
 Today, artisans create bells, oil lamps, and other brass items using methods that are centuries old.
-This workshop closed due to lack of business.
+We are not sure if this workshop has reopened or not.

 The lighthouse was built in 1890 and is located at the southern most point of Sri Lanka.
 From its 49m height, you will have a beautiful view on the South coast.
 If you saw the French Lighthouses on the Atlantique ocean (in Bretagne), Dondra Lighthouse doesn't worth a visit.
 Fot the other people, this lighthouse worth the visit (500rs per people).

 Dondra is located at around 35km (about 45min by van) west of Tangalle.
 You can visit this lighthouse on the way to Matara or Galle.
 Entry is 500rs per people.

 Botanical garden Agro Technology Park - Bata Atha

 We discovered this place during the pandemy.
 We love it.
 It's beautiful and calm.
 Please check Google Maps.
 It is located about 30 minutes by tuk tuk from Patini.
 A Hela Bojun Hala is at the entrance to discover many delicious Sri Lankan food specialities.
 Buy your snack there and go to eat it in the park.
 The Hela Bojun Hala doesn't serve rice and curry and closes at 6pm.
 I will add more information later.
 If you are interested, please contact us.